 The Eagles take on the Orange in the Carrier Dome on Saturday, Feb.
 28

-Acacia Walker enters her second season in 2013-14 as the head coach of the Boston College women's lacrosse team.
+Acacia Walker enters her third season in 2014-15 as the head coach of the Boston College women's lacrosse team.
 She took over the position on May 23, 2012.

 In her first year as a head coach in 2013, she led the Eagles to their second-ever NCAA Tournament appearance and coached BC to school records for ACC wins in a season (3) and consecutive games won within a season (8).
 The winning streak began with victories over then-No. 9 Virginia and then No. 6-Duke with the win over Duke marking the first time BC had defeated the Blue Devils.

 She guided the Eagles in matching a program record for wins in a season (12) while playing the seventh-most difficult schedule in the country based on the RPIs of a team's top-10 opponents faced.
 Also in 2013, she tutored All-ACC performers Covie Stanwick and Mikaela Rix and helped attract over 2,000 fans to the Newton Field in a single season for the first time in program history.

 Walker spent the 2011 and 2012 seasons as associate head coach for Boston College.
 In that role, Walker served as the Eagles' offensive coordinator and played a key role in recruiting, as well as in many other facets of the daily operations of the BC program.
 In 2012 the Eagles finished the season at 10-8 and 1-4 in the ACC.
 In 2011, Walker's first season with the team, BC went 12-7 (1-4 ACC) and reached the NCAA tournament for the first time in program history.